dotnet/runtime/docs/coding-guidelines/mono-code-guide.md

 # Mono code guidelines

-This document is meant to capture guidlines for contributing code to the [src/mono/mono/](../../src/mono/mono), [src/native/public/mono](../../src/native/public/mono) areas of the dotnet/runtime repo.
+This document is meant to capture guidelines for contributing code to the [src/mono/mono/](../../src/mono/mono), [src/native/public/mono](../../src/native/public/mono) areas of the dotnet/runtime repo.